 You might want to consider planning for some decor (however minimal!) for your engagement party!
 There are super cute balloons that you can pre-order and pick up the morning of the engagement.

-DIY flower arrangements that you can make ahead of time is also a great idea!
+DIY flower arrangements that you can make ahead of time are also a great idea!
 This decor sets that vibe that it is an engagement party and is indeed an intro to the wedding.

 8. Sound System + Entertainment + Fun

+Now, what happens at an engagement party?
 If your vibe is to get all your guests acquainted, come up with entertainment and activities that will help your guests naturally interact.

-Of course, there are many options, which depend on your guests’ interests and you two as the “soon to be newlyweds”!
+Of course, there are many options, which depend on your guests’ interests and you two as the “soon-to-be newlyweds”!

 If you plan to make toasts and storytelling (your love story and how the proposal went!), you might want to consider having a good sound system.
 You can even go as far as playing the proposal video (if you have recorded it!) on a screen (or if your venue has a white wall!) using a projector.